Honey Sriracha Glazed Salmon Delightful and Simple Dish

 To check if your salmon is done, look for it to be opaque and flaky.
 You can also use a food thermometer.
 The internal temperature should reach 145°F. This ensures it is safe to eat and perfectly cooked.
 When it’s done, carefully transfer the salmon to a platter.
 Drizzle any remaining glaze from the skillet on top.

 This dish is easy and flavorful.
 You can enjoy it with rice and veggies for a complete meal.
-For the full recipe, check it out [here](#).

 Tips & Tricks